You can request a debit card when you use Fidelity as a checking or savings account. Fidelity says this in their debit card FAQs:

 Get Local Currency from ATM

 The best way to get local currency is to use a local ATM machine.
 You pay no ATM fee and you get the best exchange rate when you have the right card.
 Don’t buy foreign currency in the U.S. before you leave.
 Don’t use the currency exchange booths at the airport.
-Just take your debit card and use an ATM machine when you’re there.
+Just take your debit card and use an ATM when you’re there.
 You don’t need to bring US dollar bills to exchange them except as a backup in case you lose your debit card or you can’t find a working machine.

 It doesn’t matter which ATM you use.
 An ATM at the airport works.
 One at a gas station also works, as you see in my wife’s ATM withdrawal.
 So does an ATM outside a bank branch.

 If your bank charges an out-of-network ATM fee plus a foreign transaction fee and it doesn’t reimburse you the ATM fee charged by the machine, you’re with the wrong bank.
-Consider one of the 3 Ways to Use Fidelity as a Checking or Savings Account.
+Consider one of the 2 Ways to Use Fidelity as a Checking or Savings Account.

 Use Contactless